opeakinfenwa/Banking-Service/Readme.md

 ## Key Features & Engineering Principles

-* **API Gateway with centralized access** for security, logging, error handling, and response formatting
+* **API Gateway with centralised access** for security, logging, error handling, and response formatting
 * **Domain Isolation**: Banking and User responsibilities are kept modular and independent
 * **DRY** code practices across services
 * **SOLID** aligned services and controllers
 * **MongoDB Replica Set** for true ACID transaction support
 * **Kafka Messaging** ensures scalable and loosely coupled architecture
-* **Secure Auth** with role based permissions and JWT in HttpOnly cookies
+* **Secure Auth** with role-based permissions and JWT in HttpOnly cookies
 * **Interceptor Layering** for consistent logging and response shaping (via `LoggingInterceptor` and `TransformInterceptor`)
 * **Global Exception Handling** with uniform structure even for downstream errors using Axios